approov/quickstart-aws-api-gateway-v2/docs/AWS_API_GATEWAY_EXAMPLE.md

 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) - Will be used to create all the necessary resources in AWS.
 * [Docker CLI](https://docs.docker.com/get-docker/) - Will be used to package the AWS lambda function.

-This guide was tested in the following Operating Systems:
+This guide was tested with the following Operating Systems:

 * Ubuntu 20.04
 * MacOS Big Sur